Event marketing and experiential marketing are sometimes seen as the same thing.

 While your event is happening, we track online mentions and user-generated content, and amplify both to ensure you get the greatest possible reach.

-Our goal is to give you not just a successful event, but a clear idea of why it was successful, and how that can be replicated.
+Our goal is to give you not just a successful B2B event marketing campaign, but a clear idea of why it was successful, and how that can be replicated.

 Sound like something your brand could use?
 Get in touch today!